ToNyOyO/veeva-vault-package-maker-v2/README.md

 - You can add links to slides in other Veeva presentations:
   - Run `gulp link --km "key-message-name.zip" --method "nameOfMethod" --id "123-presentation-ID"`
 - Create poster and thumbnail images:
-  - Drop your screen grabs into each Key Message folder in `./source/previews` and run `gulp images` (this will work for png or jpg and the screen grab filename is irrelevant)
+  - Drop your screen grabs into each Key Message folder in `./source/previews` and run `gulp previews` (this will work for png or jpg and the screen grab filename is irrelevant)
 - Rename existing Key Message:
   - Run `gulp rename --from "Old name" --to "New name"`
   - Renames all associated files/folders as they were created

 ## Prerequisits

-You need to install both ImageMagick and GraphicsMagick if you want to use the `gulp images` command.
+You need to install both ImageMagick and GraphicsMagick if you want to use the `gulp previews` command.

 [see bottom of README for links]